LaurinZubler/sa-documentation/document/content/research.typ

 #global.paragraph(
   "AR Effectivity Evaluation",
   [
-    @Laera.2023 Laera et al. evaluated an AR-based interface for sailing navigation (@ar_evaluation) and compared it to regular 2D sailing instruments.
+    @Laera.2023 Laera et al. evaluated an AR-based interface for sailing navigation and compared it to regular 2D sailing instruments.
 They conducted a user study (n=45) in an virtual reality simulated environment.
 They measured the reaction time and subjective metrics using user experience questionnaires.\
     Their results show that the AR-based interface outperformed traditional instruments in terms of reaction time, cognitive load, system usability and user experience.

-    // #figure(
-    //   image("/images/research/ar_evaluation.png", width: 90%),
-    //   caption: [AR-based interface used in user study @Laera.2023]
-    // ) <ar_evaluation>
   ]
 )

 #global.paragraph(
-  "AR Effectivity Evaluation",
+  "AR Sailing Interfaces",
   [
-    @Laera.2023 Laera et al. evaluated an AR-based interface for sailing navigation (@ar_evaluation) and compared it to regular 2D sailing instruments.
-They conducted a user study (n=45) in an virtual reality simulated environment.
-They measured the reaction time and subjective metrics using user experience questionnaires.\
-    Their results show that the AR-based interface outperformed traditional instruments in terms of reaction time, cognitive load, system usability and user experience.
+    @Laera.2023b Laera et al. designed three AR interface proposals for sailing application.

+    - *Screen-Stabilized Interface* displays essential boat information in the upper part of the user's field of view.
+The data is displayed in nummerical form or as graphs, like in conventional 2D sailing instruments.
+The interface is designed for coastal navigation during recreational sailing and is suitable for users with sailing experience.

     #figure(
+      image("/images/research/screen_stabilized_interface.png", width: 60%),
+      caption: [Screen-stabilized AR 2D interface proposal by Laera et al. @Laera.2023b] ) <screen_stabilized_interface>

+    - *Body-Stabilized Interface* displays a 3D boat avatar tied to the users hand that is aligned with the real boats orientation.
+It is designed for sailing beginners and shows abstract vectors for meteorological phenomena.
+They help the user better understand the sailing process by visualizing the forces acting on the boat.

+    #figure(
+      image("/images/research/body_stabilized_interface.png", width: 60%),
+      caption: [Body-stabilized AR 3D interface proposal by Larea et al. @Laera.2023b] ) <body_stabilized_interface>

+    - *Boat-Stabilized Interface* displays ambient information placed in the surrounding environment using graphics centered around the boats mast.
+It is suitable for both recreational use and for a regatta application.
+The interface features a high level of information detail and is useful for navigation.

+    #figure(
-      image("/images/research/ar_evaluation.png", width: 90%),
+      image("/images/research/boat_stabilized_interface.png", width: 60%),
-      caption: [AR-based interface used in user study @Laera.2023] ) <ar_evaluation>
+      caption: [Boat-stabilized AR 3D interface proposal by Larea et al. @Laera.2023b] ) <boat_stabilized_interface>

   ]
 )

 #global.todo("requrements ar brille. (ref later in architecture)")
-== Results
+== Discussion
+- hot discused topic
-- ar good
+- ar good idea
-- no ar dipslay
+- hardware needs further development as current AR HMD does not fit requirments for sailing.